moonbench/turret/README.md

 ```

 Optionally, you can run `./trt.sh -f` to execute a "Full Upgrade" which will overwrite all files with the versions from the dependencies.
 Effectively ignoring the `ignores` list.
 This is intended to be used during major version upgrades in dependencies which require manual intervention to repair.
 The git history can be used to restore specific files.

+## Motivation
+This tool was built to help manage workspaces while developing software projects.

+There were two goals:

+1) Provide the ability to establish versions of a project to share with clients and contributors.
+By establishing versions, it is possible to have a `dev/` workspace where projects can be continuously developed without affecting the `stable/` or named versions linked elsewhere.
+This makes it possible to use, or get feedback on, a known version of the project without requiring the developer to pause their work.

+2) Provide the ability to compose projects into larger projects.
+By combining projects, it is possible to build smaller isolated projects and then reuse them in other projects.
+As the individual components change over time the composition can be upgraded to pull in the latest versions.
+This can be used, for example, to combine existing components such as a web framework, modules, and custom code into a complete website.

 ## Additional information